itusebastian/relatocorto-blog/README.md

 ## Explore My Fiction

-To read the latest stories, visit the blog at: [RelatoCorto.com](https://www.relatocorto.com)
+To read the latest stories, visit the blog at: [Relato Corto](https://www.relatocorto.com)

 ## Contributions